camunda/camunda-docs-manual/content/user-guide/process-engine/batch-operations.md

         historicProcessInstanceIds, TEST_REASON);
 ```

-## Set Retries Of Jobs Associated With Process Instance
+## Setting Retries Of Jobs Associated With Process Instances

-Set retries of jobs associated with process instance can be performed asynchronously using following Java API method invocation
+Setting retries of jobs associated with process instances can be performed asynchronously using the following Java API method invocation:

 ```java
 List<String> historicProcessInstanceIds = ...;